 Rare geomantic manual in a distinct Mashriqi recension

-[Egypt or Syria, c.1800 / early 19th century CE].
+[Egypt or Syria, ca. 1800 / early 19th century CE].

-4to (160 x 226 mm).
+4to (158 x 226 mm).
 77, (1 blank) ff.
 Arabic manuscript on paper.
 Black naskh script arranged in 17 lines, with titles and important words picked out in red.
 With in-text diagrams of geomancy dot arrangements.
 Contemporary red leather with fore-edge flap, ruled in blind.

 6.500,00

-The manuscript preserves a notably full practical character, with a variant arrangement of one chapter and additional instructions, including sections on food and on particular sand formations.
+The treatise is devoted throughout to "Ilm al-raml", the "science of sand divination", and is arranged as a working handbook for performance and interpretation.
+It preserves a markedly practical character, with a variant arrangement of one chapter and additional instructions, including sections on food and on particular sand formations.
 These features give it strong value as an independent witness to the living transmission of the text.
+Like the best working books of the occult sciences, this manuscript provides the visual grammar of the discipline: geomantic dot figures and rubricated cues, guiding use across the page.

 Provenienz